 I want to run away, but I'm afraid I might stumble.
 Mother wouldn't want me to stumble.
-Mother would be disappointed.

 I notice a discrete pair of earrings.
 They are something no one would ever see but me.
 Something that would definitely disappoint Mother.
 The man reaches for them at the same time I pick it up.
 Our hands touch and my entire skin ignites.